Call (540) 672-5671 | Mon-Thur 8:30-5:30; Fri 8:30-12:30 EST

 Why do Sabbath keepers begin and end their worship day at sunset?

 While it is customary today to record the days from midnight to midnight, that was never true in biblical times, nor in biblical commands.
 In the first chapter of Genesis we are informed that each day of Creation began with the evening hours.
-Genesis 1:5, 8, 13, 19, 23, 31.
+Gen. 1:5, 8, 13, 19, 23, 31.
 This is further clarified in respect to the Sabbath in the book of Leviticus.
 “From even [evening] unto even, shall ye celebrate your Sabbath.”
-Leviticus 23:32.
+Lev.
+23:32.

 Wouldn’t I be denying Christ’s death and resurrection if I worshiped on the seventh-day Sabbath instead of Sunday, the day Christ rose from the dead?